The Best AI Translator Extensions in 2026 (Tested on 20 Real Phrases)

 - Native feel — would a native English speaker actually say this?

 For SwiftIn I tested all three styles (Normal, Slang, Business) and reported the best-fit style for the context.
-The other three tools have one output per phrase.
+The other two tools have one output per phrase.

 The phrases that separated the tools